-West Thebarton Brothel Party 'Four More Years' Tour Tickets
+West Thebarton Brothel Party 'Four More Years' Tour

 West Thebarton Brothel Party sign to 123 Agency, announce National tour, and drop new single “Dolewave”.

 Adelaide's West Thebarton Brothel Party today give you the second single - the swaggering slacker anthem 'Dolewave' - from their new 7" out through Clarity Records.

 Coming off the back of a run of shows earlier this year (including Groovin' The Moo, the JD Future Legends 'Next On Tour' showcase, and Adelaide's 'A Day Of Clarity' Festival), West Thebarton Brothel Party are back with a new single, a national tour (including BIGSOUND 2016), and the announcement of their signing to one of Australia's premier booking agencies, 123 Agency.

 With their new single 'Dolewave', the band makes light of society's tendency to apply reductive labels to emerging genres of music: